bdanzi/StatisticsTutorialATLASItalia17/README.md

     Copy/paste this URL into your browser when you connect for the first time, to login with a token: http://127.0.0.1:7696/?token=30c3334279e1fbafe2780fd5570081f7131339fa645be274

-Then open a new console on your machine (not lxplus) and run the command suggested by the output of the previous commands, but change the port in case of collision, as:
+Then open a new console on your machine (not lxplus) and run the command suggested by the output of the previous commands, but change the port in case of collision, and the <lxplus-username>, as:

-   ssh -N -f -L 7696:localhost:7696 lxplus085.cern.ch
+   ssh -N -f -L 7696:localhost:7696 <lxplus-username>@lxplus085.cern.ch

 Here 7696 is used instead of 7695 because of a collision.
 The name of machine is different from you, use the one in the output of the command.
 Answer 'yes' if a question is prompted.
 The asked password is the lxplus one.